ixiaopan/blog/content/post/descriptive-statistics.md

-In this series , I'm going to go through some basic concepts of  statistics required in Data Science.
+In this post , I'm going to go through some basic concepts of  statistics required in Data Science.

 There are two main branches of statistics :

 - descriptive statistics tells us the statistics about data like mean, mode and standard deviation, which you've learned in high school.

 - inferential statistics, on the other hand, uses a random dataset sampled from population to make inferences about population.
-They are totally two different things.
-Now let's start from descriptive statistics.

-But now we will focus on descriptive statistics, specifically, the central tendency and dispersion.
+We will firstly focus on descriptive statistics, specifically, the central tendency and dispersion.
 Central tendency measures the center of the data while dispersion measures how spread out a given data is.